openframeworks/ofBook/math_chapters_unnumbered/chapter.md

  $$\text{lerp}\left(a,b,t\right) = t\cdot b+\left(1-t\right)\cdot a$$

 ##### Note: What does _linear_ really mean?
 Engineers, Programmers and English Speakers like to think of _linear_ as _anything you can put on a line_.
 Mathematicians, having to deal with all the conceptual mess the former group of people creates, define it _anything you can put on a line **that begins at (0,0)**_.
 There's  good reasoning behind that, which we will see in the discussion about Linear Algebra.
-In the meantime, think of it this way: if our transformation is taking a line that has a value 0 at the point 0 and returning a line with the same property, (thus in the form $f\left(x\right)=ax$), It's _linear_.
-If it returns a value different from 0 at $x=0$ (in the form $f\left(x\right)=ax + b$), it's _affine_.
+In the meantime, think of it this way:

+>If our transformation is taking a line that has a value 0 at the point 0 and returning a line with the same property ($f\left(x\right)=ax$), It's _linear_.
+If it returns a value different from 0 at $x=0$ ($f\left(x\right)=ax + b$), it's _affine_.

 ##### Exercise: Save NASA's Mars Lander
 In 1999, an masterpiece of engineering was making its final approach to Mars.
 All instruments were showing that the approach distance matched the speed, and that it's just about to get there and do some science.
 But instead, it did something rather rude: it crashed into the red planet.
 An investigation made later by NASA revealed that while designing the lander, one team worked with their test equipment set to _centimetres_, while the other had theirs set to _inches_. **By the way, this is all true.**